-Packed with nutrition, this Mung Beans and Kale Daal is such a tasty wholesome meal.
+Packed with nutrition, this Mung Bean and Kale Daal is such a tasty wholesome meal.
 It can be served in two ways.
 You could serve it with a good doze of ghee and spice sizzle on top and it would pair beautifully with rice.
 You could also swirl a little bit of cream and enjoy it as soup with the bread of your choice.
-I tried both the versions and both taste equally comforting and so good!
+I have tried both the versions of Mung Bean and Kale Daal.
+They both taste equally comforting and so good!

 When the whole world was going gaga about smoothies, I walked away from it.
 About a few months back, I finally decided to give it a go.
 Now, I too have my version of green smoothie.
 I find it hard to believe that I am saying this but I love this green smoothie.
 This particular smoothie is with avocado and collard greens.
 I don’t necessarily stick to collard greens all the time.
 I just keep the base of the smoothie same and add whatever greens I have in stock.

 The very first time I ate Sarso Ka Saag (Mustard Greens Curry) was in a restaurant.
 My friend had ordered it.
 I went with the typical chicken butter masala.
 I was not much of a food fanatic.
 And used to order only those dishes that I was acquainted with.
 My friend, being a Punjabi, couldn’t pass sarso ka saag.
 And as expected, she paired it with makki ki roti.
 When the food arrived, my facial expression offended my friend a little.
 To me, it looked like blob of green with yellow rubber-like breads.
 I was so ignorant back then.
 I…